 Flagstar Bancorp Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-BOSTON, MA / ACCESSWIRE / October 11, 2022 / Block & Leviton is investigating Flagstar Bancorp, Inc. FBC for potential securities law violations.
+/EIN News/ -- BOSTON, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Flagstar Bancorp, Inc. (NYSE: FBC) for potential securities law violations.
 Investors who have lost money in their Flagstar Bancorp, Inc. investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/fbc.

 What is this all about?